fsharp/fslang-design/RFCs/FS-1031-Allow implementing the same interface at different generic instantiations in the same type.md

 let x = { new IGet<_> with member x.Get() = 1 }
 ```

-It would be great if the following also compiled correctly, but that may complicate the implementation.
+It is an explicit non-goal to allow type unknowns when implementing an interface more than once, the following code is NOT valid, even though the types _could_ be infered in this case:

 ```F#
     let x = { new IGet<_> with member x.Get() = 1